newstack-cloud/celerity-docs/docs/intro/getting-started.md

 Using a different system or want to install another way?
 Check out other ways to install Celerity for your platform [here](./installing-celerity).

-This will run a shell script to install the [`celerity-manager`](https://github.com/newstack-cloud/celerity/tree/main/tools/manager) tool that will then install the [Celerity CLI](../../cli/docs/intro), [Deploy Engine](../../deploy-engine/docs/intro), a set of core Deploy Engine plugins and the [Blueprint Language Server](https://github.com/newstack-cloud/celerity/tree/main/tools/blueprint-ls) on your system.
+This will run a shell script to install the [`celerity-manager`](https://github.com/newstack-cloud/celerity/tree/main/tools/manager) tool that will then install the [Celerity CLI](../../cli/docs/intro), [Bluelink Deploy Engine](https://bluelink.dev/deploy-engine/docs/intro), a set of core Deploy Engine plugins and the [Blueprint Language Server](https://github.com/newstack-cloud/bluelink/tree/main/tools/blueprint-ls) on your system.
 As Celerity consists of multiple software components, the `celerity-manager` tool makes it easier to install them and manage updates.

 ## Generate a new project